 Today I want to introduce the Priority Start.
 It’s a new bicycle for children from my friend Dave Weiner at Priority Bicycles.
 Dave is launching the bike on Kickstarter.
 I’m a bike geek, a friend of Dave’s, and like his design.
 I’ve been lucky enough to see a prototype in person, and am sharing in this post my thoughts on key design features.

 Disclaimer!
 This is a post to promote the bike.
-I’m writing this review to raise awareness because I want the Priority Start to succeed.
+I’m writing it to raise awareness because I want the Priority Start to succeed.
 (However, Priority Bicycles has not solicited this post).
-What follow are my honest opinions, but the fun I am having in being exposed to the project leaves me far from being an unbiased and objective observer.

 The Big Picture